Get Help Now: 1-877-558-0333

 Do not take these pills if you wish to continue your pregnancy.

-The second medication is called misoprostol or Cytotec.
-Its purpose is to cause the uterus to contract and expel the baby.
-The Misoprostol/Cytotec is not needed if you want to try to reverse the chemical abortion.
+The purpose of the second medication is to cause the uterus to contract and expel the baby.
+The second pill is not needed if you want to try to reverse the chemical abortion.

 Progesterone is the natural hormone in a woman’s body that is necessary to nurture and sustain a pregnancy.
-By giving extra progesterone, we hope to outnumber and outcompete the mifepristone in order to reverse the effects of the abortion pill (also known as mifepristone).
-Mifepristone blocks progesterone’s actions by binding to progesterone receptors in the uterus and the placenta.
+The first pill in the abortion pill regimen blocks progesterone’s actions.
+By giving extra progesterone, we hope to outnumber and outcompete the first abortion pill in order to reverse the effects and provide an opportunity to save the pregnancy.

 Many women have experienced cramping or spotting and still go on to have successful reversals.
 Be sure to let your doctor or medical provider know you are experiencing these symptoms.

 If you experience heavy bleeding, faintness, severe abdominal pain, or fever, seek emergency medical attention immediately.
 This could be an effect of the abortion pill and would require immediate care.